 Now, before you accuse me of real estate agent bashing, please know that I have total respect for the truly professional REALTORS®.
 Unfortunately, there are many agents who aren’t and they need to be called out for this kind of behavior.

 As I’ve tried to demonstrate here, by visiting open houses, you can learn a lot about real estate agents in your area.

-By observing how they handle an open house, you’ll know whether this is an agent you might want to work with and then you can take the next step in introducing your services to them.
+By observing how they handle an open house, you’ll know whether this is an agent you might want to work with (or recommend to your home staging clients) and then you can take the next step in introducing your services to them.